aditi157/E-Procurement_System/README.md

 The system supports multiple user roles such as Employees, Managers, Vendors, and Finance users, each with clearly defined responsibilities and access controls.

-This project is currently implemented as a **frontend prototype**, with backend and database layers planned for future phases.

 ---